grokkingnix/bourne-to-blog/README.md

 This is my first blog post using `Bourne to Blog`
 ```

 2. From the command line run the `blog -b` command to build your first blog post, at this point you can preview what your blog post will look like before publishing it publicly.
+The generated `.html` file will be stored in the `$WORK_DIR` directory.

 3. Once you like the way your blog post looks you can publish it to your public web server with `blog -p`.

 Done!
-You can now visit your public web server address and check your blog post out!
+You can now visit your public web server address (`$BLOG_DOMAIN`) and read your blog post!

 In case you have any doubts about what the different options do, you can run `blog -H` to get some help.

 ### Custom Header and Footer

-Additionally to the preset header and footer files that you configure, you can also specify the header and footer file on the fly for your posts.
-This feature can be beneficial when creating different type of posts within your blog, or using Bourne to Blog to build different blogs from the same system.
+In addition to the preset header and footer files that you configure, you can also specify the header and footer file on the fly for your posts.
+This feature can be beneficial when creating different type of posts within your blog.

 To specify the header file you can use the `-h` flag with the path to your file as an argument, i.e.: